 Special focus at this conference in Miami will be on the impacts the Panama Canal expansion will have on coastal environments near Florida’s deep-water ports.
 Connect with the experts and acquire fact-based background at one of the longest running series of coastal conferences in the U.S.

-The 2024 ESA meeting will be held in Long Beach, Calif., with sessions featuring research relevant to both regional and global environmental issues.
+The 2025 ESA meeting will be held in Baltimore, Maryland, with sessions featuring research relevant to both regional and global environmental issues.
 Press are invited to attend for free.
-This year’s opening plenary features Jackie Grant, the Executive Director of Grand Staircase Escalante Partners.

 In this session, part of the Environmental Law Institute's Ocean Seminar Series, panelists will discuss the key challenges facing fisheries law enforcement agencies and the regulated industry, ongoing reform efforts, and what additional actions and solutions may be necessary to ensure that the system maximizes fisheries compliance.
 RSVP by April 25th.